-The definition of income under the Scheme is separate but broadly consistent with the definition in the Social Security Act 1991 (the SS Act) in that it takes into account a tenant's income that is earned, derived or received including a periodical payment or benefit received as a gift or allowance.
+The definition of income under the Scheme is separate but broadly consistent with the definition in the Social Security Act 1991 (the SS Act) in that it takes into account a tenant's income that is earned, derived or received including a periodical payment, benefit received or allowance.
 Examples of income and exempt income are set out below.